kkkzn/remainder/README.md

   Heroku

 ## Usage:
-  Visit: https://remainder-app.herokuapp.com/ , create an account with your email, then start adding records.
+  Visit: https://remainder-app.herokuapp.com/, create an account with your email, then start adding records.

 ## Design choices:
   - Ranges of sleep-habit bar charts are arbitrarily set.
-I hope this design prompts users to manage their sleep-habit not to go beyond these ranges:
+I hope this design prompts users to manage their sleep habit not to go beyond these ranges:
     - 4 hours to 10 hours for sleep hour
     - 5 am to 11 am for wake-up time
     - 9 pm to 3 am for bedtime

-  - The options of Timezone field on Account page are too broad.
-I tried my best to separate the field into Region and City and make them dynamic in the same way as the field on Registration page does: selecting Region narrows down the list of City options, but couldn't make it.
+  - The options of the Timezone field on the Account page are too broad.
+I tried my best to separate the field into Region and City and make them dynamic in the same way as the field on the Registration page does: selecting Region narrows down the list of City options, but I couldn't make it.
 I'm hoping that users don't relocate across timezones so often.

 ## Contact:
   - kkkzn - email - kznrod@gmail.com